West Haven, Connecticut: Economic history

+Savin Rock Park

+Savin Rock became a popular vacation spot by the 1870s, when ferries and horse-drawn cars from New Haven created easier access to the site.
+The New Haven Harbor beachside resort had a playground and carousel.

 The Savin Rock section of West Haven was the site of the Savin Rock Amusement Park, which began in the late 19th century as a regionally renowned seaside resort.
 It evolved into a general amusement park in the 20th century and eventually closed in the 1960s.
-The park ran along the west side of the New Haven Harbor beachfront.

-What followed was a 40 year struggle to stop Savin Rock's Redevelopment—approved by voters in 1963 and officially starting in 1966.
-It involved multiple referendums, petition drives, court cases, and Connecticut Supreme Court decisions affecting the 40 acre area.
-Opposition began about 1971 soon after old Savin Rock had been torn down and the first project built, but ballooned in 1973 when Save Our Shore (SOS) led a referendum to stop “the Great Wall of China”, an 800 foot 12 story apartment, proposed for a 10 acre parcel, blocking the shore view.
+What followed was a 40-year struggle to stop Savin Rock's Redevelopment—approved by voters in 1963 and officially starting in 1966.
+It involved multiple referendums, petition drives, court cases, and Connecticut Supreme Court decisions affecting the 40-acre area.
+Opposition began about 1971 soon after old Savin Rock had been torn down and the first project built, but ballooned in 1973 when Save Our Shore (SOS) led a referendum to stop "the Great Wall of China", an 800-foot, 12-story apartment, proposed for a 10-acre parcel, blocking the shore view.
 A 1974 referendum to stop all development was organized by IMPACT (successor to SOS), but was overturned by the Supreme Court in 1978.
 This led to a struggle for a Compromise Plan, initiated by Mayor Robert Johnson, and brought to completion by action of the Concerned Citizens for Bradley Point (1979), which petitioned the final holdout to the Plan, to which the Supreme Court had required all developers to agree for any significant change.
-The Compromise was signed by all in May, 1979, but IMPACT continued to oppose it thru 1980.
-Thereafter, a committee sought public input and federal money, and in July, 1984, the 20 acre Bradley Point Veterans Memorial Park opened.
+The Compromise was signed by all in May 1979, but IMPACT continued to oppose it thru 1980.
+Thereafter, a committee sought public input and federal money, and in July 1984, the 20-acre Bradley Point Veterans Memorial Park opened.
 In 1987 and 1989, the city bought development rights of all the remaining parcels, part of which became the Old Grove Park and part included a former restaurant that became the Savin Rock Conference Center.
-In 1991, the Land Trust of West Haven, Inc. was founded, but it was not until 2007 that a Conservation Easement was signed, preserving all but the Conference Center, as open space forever—beautiful parks, with walks and bike path, along Connecticut’s longest public shoreline.
-Several restaurants remain as last reminders of the area including Jimmies, Turk's of Savin Rock, both for their seafood and split hot dogs and Mike's Apizza & Restaurant.
+In 1991, the Land Trust of West Haven, Inc. was founded, but it was not until 2007 that a Conservation Easement was signed, preserving all but the Conference Center, as open space forever—beautiful parks, with walks and bike path, along Connecticut's longest public shoreline.
+Several restaurants remain as last reminders of the area's commercial past; Jimmies of Savin Rock was a restaurant known for its seafood and split hot dogs.